thunderstore-io/thunderstore-ui/apps/sertra/README.md

 ## Adding meta tags to a page

-When possible possible component in `HeadWrapper.tsx` should be used to add meta tags.
+When possible component in `HeadWrapper.tsx` should be used to add meta tags.
 This way the meta tag handling is centralized and can be edited easily for the whole site.

 If there are tags missing from the `HeadWrapper` please improve it.